Academic training

 Before pursuing graduate education in animal behavior, I earned a Bachelor of Science in Psychology, where I developed a strong foundation in behavioral science, learning, cognition, research methods, and evidence-based practice.

 In addition to my graduate education, I have completed Living and Learning with Animals (LLA Professional), an intensive professional course developed by Susan G. Friedman that provides advanced instruction in the science of behavior analysis, humane behavior change, and ethical decision-making for animal professionals.
-The course reinforces the principles of effective, evidence-based, and welfare-focused behavior assessment and intervention.

 My professional career has also centered on understanding behavior and helping individuals navigate complex situations.

 As a Behavior Support Professional, I developed individualized behavior support plans, conducted behavioral assessments, collaborated with interdisciplinary teams, and helped improve quality of life through evidence-based behavioral interventions.
-This experience reinforced the importance of understanding the function of behavior, considering environmental influences, and developing individualized recommendations rather than relying on one-size-fits-all solutions.

 As a Crisis Therapist, I worked with individuals experiencing behavioral health emergencies, where careful assessment, effective communication, empathy, and sound clinical judgment were essential.
-This role strengthened my ability to remain calm under pressure, gather information objectively, and work collaboratively with individuals and families during stressful situations.